Parliament and parliamentary sovereignty - Limitations on parliamentary sovereignty

 Before Brexit

-A landmark case illustrating this is R v Secretary of State for Transport, ex parte Factortame Ltd (No 2) [1991].
-In this case, the House of Lords accepted that it had the authority to disapply an Act of Parliament that was inconsistent with EU law.
-Lord Bridge notably remarked that the supremacy of EU law had been acknowledged at the time the UK joined the European Community.
+In R v Secretary of State for Transport, ex parte Factortame Ltd (No 2) [1991], the House of Lords accepted that it could disapply an Act of Parliament that conflicted with EU law.
+This marked a practical limitation on Parliament’s sovereignty in EU matters.

 After Brexit